 --Eyes open on a perturbed (foam) surface: tests the visual and vestibular inputs

 --Eyes closed on a perturbed surface: tests the vestibular inputs only

-*What is the Better Balance Questionnaire?
+*What is the balance evaluation questionnaire?
 The questionnaire asks for medications, current dizziness symptoms, head injury history, current medical conditions, plus asks various questions looking for any complicating factors that could affect the patient's FRA results.
 These 20 questions are critical in the physician's overall assessment of the patient's FRA, plus helps in determining further tests or what if any further action is warranted.

 Balance Assessment and Measurement

 --Excellent tool to evaluate fall risk